-- Increase capacity of emergency services for all demographics. - Enact state legislation that mandates human trafficking training for child protective services, educators, and the juvenile justice system. - Require existing non-trafficking focussed residential programs, such as domestic violence shelters, youth shelters, and group homes to take human trafficking training to increase survivor identification in order to refer identified victims to agencies equipped to serve trafficking survivors.
+- Enact state legislation that mandates human trafficking training for child protective services and the juvenile justice system. - Create and fund restorative care programs for those with specialized needs, including disabilities and those with gender identities other than female. - Require existing non-trafficking focussed residential programs, such as domestic violence shelters, youth shelters, and group homes to take human trafficking training to increase survivor identification in order to refer identified victims to agencies equipped to serve trafficking survivors.